-Pokolbin isn’t actually a town but an area of the Hunter Vallley with the highest concentration of vineyards and shops.
-Despite not being a real town, there’s a little area called Pokolbin Village where there are a few cafes and a general store.
+Pokolbin isn’t actually a town but an area of the Hunter Valley with the highest concentration of vineyards and shops.
+Despite not being a real town, there’s a little area called Pokolbin Village where there are a few cafes, cute Hunter Valley shops and a general store.

 It’s in the general store that you’ll find the Hunter Honey Hive which is full of pretty much everything you could ever make out of honey.

-If you’re a honey fan you’ll love their different types of honey.
+If you’re a honey fan you’ll love their different types of Hunter Valley honey.
 There’s vanilla, chilli… all sorts!

 Audrey Wilkinson Vineyard